Residential Services

 • Detention Programs (Executive Director - Rainier Harvey)

-• Office of Residential Services (Executive Director, Treatment Services - Robin Brady-Slifer)
+• Treatment Services (Executive Director - Robin Brady-Slifer)

-• Office of Medical and Dietary Services (Medical Director - Dr. Jennifer Maehr)
+• Somatic Health and Dietary Services (Medical Director - Dr. Jennifer Maehr)

-• Office of Behavioral Health and Dietary Services (Executive Director - Patti Cleaver)
+• Behavioral Health Services (Executive Director - Patti Cleaver)

 • Residential Services Innovation Teams (Executive Director, Systems Transformation - Nel Andrews)